Circle of the Dragon > History > Dragon Sightings

 1848

-The frigate Daedalus, off the Cape of Good Hope Captain Peter M'Quhae reported seeing an enormous serpent which was at least sixty feet in length.
+Frigate Daedalus, off the Cape of Good Hope Captain Peter M'Quhae reported seeing an enormous serpent which was at least sixty feet in length.
 He claimed that it had no fins, and he could not say how it was moving (it was not moving as most snakes do).
 He reported that the head was certainly that of a snake and that there was either hair or seaweed clumped around its back.
-9
+[2]

 1849